How to Clean an Ultimate Pondless Waterfall

 Common pondless waterfalls seen everywhere online nowadays are the rock and gravel reservoir type.
 Virtually every brand of pondless waterfall kits found online feature a slotted pump vault, one or more matrix blocks, and a waterfall spillway.
 No filter of any kind, just 'rocks and gravel' that act like a pre-filter.

-I did a Google search on "How to clean a pondless waterfall" and this is what came up:
+I did a Google search on "How to clean a pondless waterfall" (you should do it too) and this is what came up:

 Google's AI compiled this information from contractor/installers', retailers', and manufacturers' websites from across the internet.
 All of the websites sell the same type of rock and gravel type pondless waterfalls, but none of them actually tell you the truth about how to clean a pondless waterfall, how often it needs to be done, or what happens to the pondless waterfall if you don't or can't keep it free of debris and organics.